-Walla Walla School District strives to provide students with optimal conditions for learning by maintaining a school environment where every student is treated with respect and students are not physically or emotionally harmed.
+Walla Walla School District strives to provide students with optimal conditions for learning by maintaining a school environment where everyone is treated with respect and no one is physically or emotionally harmed.

-In order to ensure respect, prevent harm, and improve school climate, it is a violation of district policy for a student to be harassed, intimidated, or bullied by other students in the school community, at school-sponsored events, or when such actions create a substantial disruption to the educational process.
+In order to ensure respect and prevent harm, it is a violation of district policy for a student to be harassed, intimidated, or bullied by others in the school community, at school sponsored events, or when such actions create a substantial disruption to the educational process.
+The school community includes all students, school employees, school board members, contractors, unpaid volunteers, families, patrons, and other visitors.
 Student(s) will not be harassed because of their race, color, religion, ancestry, national origin, gender, sexual orientation, including gender expression or identity, mental or physical disability, or other distinguishing characteristics.

-Any school staff who observes, overhears, or otherwise witnesses harassment, intimidation, or bullying of a student or to whom such actions have been reported must take prompt and appropriate action to stop the harassment, intimidation, or bullying, prevent its reoccurrence and report it to the building level administrator and/or district HIB Compliance Officer.
+Any school staff who observes, overhears, or otherwise witnesses harassment, intimidation, or bullying or to whom such actions have been reported must take prompt and appropriate action to stop the harassment and to prevent its reoccurrence.